measses/TokiCheck/SECURITY.md

 ## Reporting a Vulnerability

-The TOKİCheck team takes security bugs seriously.
+The Sosyal Konut App team takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report a Security Vulnerability